-In consideration of the Group's going concern the Company's priorities over 2024 is as follows:
+In consideration of the Group's going concern the Company's priorities over 2025 is as follows:

-- Seek a Russian bank or financial institution capable of refinancing the current shareholder debt facility and providing the additional financing required to complete construction of the new flotation facility and allow for the underground mining at Vertikalny; and/or - Seek a prospective joint-partner or financer or buyer for the Vertikalny Mine and the Mangazeisky Project assets. - The forecast for 2024 regarding silver production is approximately 1,213,219 ounces and 4,498 tonnes of lead (equivalent 376,994 silver Oz).
-The decrease from the initial budget for 2024 (1,926,551 ounces and 7,594 tonnes of lead (equivalent 726,349 silver Oz) due to shifting of starting of open pit on Mangazeisky North.
-This forecast was made considering existing mining plan that is based on resource model, productivity and utilization of existing mining assets. - Continue to monitor all operations to further optimize operating costs and improve operational efficiencies. - Continue to build up operational capabilities and staffing and introduce new systems for production monitoring and management accounting.
+- Seek a Russian bank or financial institution capable of refinancing the current shareholder debt facility and providing the additional financing required to complete construction of the new flotation facility and allow for the underground mining at Vertikalny; and/or - Seek a prospective joint-partner or financer or buyer for the Vertikalny Mine and the Mangazeisky Project assets. - The budget for 2025 regarding silver production is approximately 2,297,383 ounces and 8,822 tonnes of lead (equivalent 626,099 silver Oz). - Continue to monitor all operations to further optimize operating costs and improve operational efficiencies. - Continue to build up operational capabilities and staffing and introduce new systems for production monitoring and management accounting.